How to Secure MCP Servers in Your Organisation: A Guide for IT Admins

 2. Apply Least-Privilege to Every MCP Server

 Every MCP server should be scoped to the minimum permissions required for its function.
-Practically, this means:

 Document the permission profile for each approved MCP server in your registry so reviewers and auditors can understand the blast radius of any given integration.